 An example of this last method is shown in the video below by KT-tape:

-You might also read the article about the classical taping concept.
+You might also like to read the article about the classical taping concept.